7

 2

 • $\begingroup$ That actually is something I went with, I needed computers that scale from a simple search/index function to fully sapient.
-Without the higher forms of tech being economically mass producible. $\endgroup$ Feb 11, 2019 at 10:44
+Without the higher forms of tech being economically mass producible. $\endgroup$ Commented Feb 11, 2019 at 10:44

 • $\begingroup$ It's been a while so I kinda forgot what I was thinking.
 I suppose the crystals could grow as they be come more powerful, with larger crystals needing more energy to power themselves and perform greater functions, such as the processes necessary for AI.
 Couple this with a futuristic energy crisis or some-such and it should make sense.
-I'm not sure, maybe someone else already suggested something like that. $\endgroup$ Feb 17, 2019 at 2:48
+I'm not sure, maybe someone else already suggested something like that. $\endgroup$ Commented Feb 17, 2019 at 2:48

 $\begingroup$